Download our leaflet

 Take care when changing your pouch and cleaning the area.
 However if the bleeding persists or you have any other concerns then you should contact your stoma care nurse for advice.

-Remember that most people find that foods which have previously caused them upset will still generally have the same effect.
+Remember that most people find that foods which have previously caused them upset and excessive wind will still generally have the same effect.

 To aid reduction in wind